YuyaNakamura0139/YuyaNakamura0139/README.md

 ## Introduction 👋

-- 🧞‍♂️ me : Yuya Nakamura
+- 😄 me : Yuya Nakamura
 - 🇯🇵 from : Japan
 - 📗 qiita : https://qiita.com/yuya_mtk371
-- 🌱 technical interest : fastapi, data engineering
+- 🌱 technical interest : data engineering

-🏫 I'm studying spintronics using machine learning at Tohoku University.

 <!--
 **YuyaNakamura0139/YuyaNakamura0139** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.